 - Additional Features – The plugin is updated with new features when new versions are released.

-When you install WordPress Legal Pages, a new menu item will be added to your WP dashboard menu …
+When you install WordPress Legal Pages, a menu item will display inside your main dashboard menu section …

-This allows you to create, view and edit legal pages from your admin area …
+This lets you create, view and edit your legal pages from your admin area …

-The plugin gives you the option of creating legal pages for different online uses, such as business websites with products, affiliate/review sites, medical sites, etc …
+The plugin gives you the option of creating legal pages for different types of sites, such as business websites with products, niche sites, medical sites, etc …

 (WordPress Legal Pages Plugin – Pre-configured Legal Templates)

 Legal page templates include: